asmtlab/ADHunt/README.md

 It currently enumerates the enviroment looking for DNS information, AD information, and SMB information

+## Further Documentation
+If you are a CISA Employee please consult the internal documentation.

 ## Use Cases

 This tool is designed for when you have a known domain controller and user for that dc and need to quickly gather useful information.
 It only works from a linux system.